tetcoin/nanomsg.rs/README.md

 [Documentation](http://thehydroimpulse.github.io/nanomsg.rs/nanomsg)

-Nanomsg is a modern messaging library that is the successor to ZeroMQ, written in C by Martin Sustrik and colleagues.
+Tetsy Nanomsg is a modern messaging library that is the successor to ZeroMQ, written in C by Martin Sustrik and colleagues.
 The nanomsg library is licensed under MIT/X11 license. "nanomsg" is a trademark of 250bpm s.r.o.

 - http://nanomsg.org/
 - https://github.com/nanomsg/nanomsg